Kleanthis Vikelidis Stadium

 History and description

-Kleanthis Vikelidis Stadium, also referred to as Harilaou, opened on the 6th of November 1951.
+Kleanthis Vikelidis Stadium, also referred to as Harilaou, opened on 6 November 1951.

 Kleanthis Vikelidis Stadium is located in the south of the city of Thessaloniki, about 4 kilometres from the city centre and almost 6 kilometres from the main railway station.